 Peru Regions Map

-Regions/departments are the first-level administrative unit in Puerto which are divided geographically and administratively.
+Regions/departments are the first-level administrative unit in Peru, which are divided geographically and administratively.
 Currently, there are 25 regions in Peru.
-Additionally, there is one province, which is similar to regions.
-Provinces in Panama are divided into districts, which are the second-level administrative unit.
-Finally, departments are subdivided into both provinces and districts.
+Additionally, there is one province, which is similar to its regions.
+Regions or departments in Peru are divided into provinces, which are the second-level administrative unit.
+Finally, provinces are subdivided into districts, which are the finest level of administration.